 What are some alternatives to the JLab JBuds Air Pro?

 If you want a super-budget pair of earbuds from JLab, the JLab GO Air POP is a great budget choice.
-At only $20, you get a better sound than the JBuds Air Pro, better isolation, and pretty much the same microphone.
+At only $17 at Amazon, you get a better sound than the JBuds Air Pro, better isolation, and pretty much the same microphone.
 It comes in a variety of colors, is super light and small, and works great, save for some occasional connection issues.
 It’s also IPX4 rated, so it can handle a bit of water.
 There’s also the TOZO T6, which is IPX8 rated, meaning it can survive full submersion in water.
 It also has a solid 8 hour battery life, and a bassy sound profile like the JBuds Air Pro.
 You can get it for $24.99 at Amazon.

 If you want another option for earbuds that are good for working out, check out the Jabra Elite 3.
-It’s a bit more expensive at $79 USD, but it features an IP55 rating, great sound quality, and supports the aptX Bluetooth codec for higher quality audio.
+It’s a bit more expensive at $79.99 at Amazon, but it features an IP55 rating, great sound quality, and supports the aptX Bluetooth codec for higher quality audio.

 Frequently asked questions about the JLab JBuds Air Pro

 An IP55 rating means that the earbuds are resistant to water and dust.
 Specifically, the first “5” refers to dust, and means that it can withstand any quantity of dust that could cause damage, but it isn’t fully sealed.
 The second “5” refers to water, which means that it can withstand water jets from a 6.3mm nozzle from any direction.

 JLab has a two-year warranty for Bluetooth earbuds, but it only covers defects in manufacturing.
 So if your earbuds have a major defect, you’re covered.
 If you flush one down the toilet, you’re not.